chipik/SAP_RECON/README.md

 ~~Pffff!
 RECON (Remotely Exploitable Code On NetWeaver)?
 Guys, really?
 That was the best codename you came up with? :)~~

-This scrip allows to check SAP LM Configuration Wizard missing authorization check vulnerability and as PoC exploits directory traversal in `queryProtocol` method.
+This scrip allows to check SAP LM Configuration Wizard missing authorization check vulnerability and as a PoC script exploits directory traversal in `queryProtocol` method.

 Directory traversal allows to download any `zip` from SAP server.